holydiver71/kollector-scum/musiccollectorplan2.md

 ## Notes and Guidelines
 - Each phase should result in a working, testable application
-- All code should be committed to GitHub at the end of each task
+- All code should be committed to GitHub at the end of each task, each new phase a new branch.
 - Follow SOLID principles throughout development
 - Maintain high code coverage with meaningful tests
 - Regular code reviews and refactoring sessions